jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ## Fasttext

-Fasttext is a library for learning word embeddings that was introduced by Facebook AI Research in 2016 and publication and source code can be found [here](https://github.com/facebookresearch/fastText).

-- Can learn supervised and unsupervised embeddings
-- Functionality for text classification in addition to word embeddings

 ### Overview

+[Fasttext](https://github.com/facebookresearch/fastText) is a powerful library for learning word embeddings that was introduced by Facebook in 2016.
+The package offers text classification as well.
+Its roots come from the [word2vec](#deep-dive) models.

+Word2vec trains a unique vector for each word, ignoring important word sub-structure (morphological structure) and making out-of-vocabulary prediction nearly impossible.
+Fasttext attempts to solve this by treating each word as a sum of its subwords.
+These subwords can be defined in any way, however the simplest form is a character n-gram.
+Then the vector for each word is simply the sum of each of its n-grams.

-The roots of the underlying algorithm come from the [skip-gram model](#deep-dive).
-Fasttext improves on the skip-gram (and CBOW) by incorporating subword information (morphological structure) into the model.
-This helps with out-of-vocabulary prediction. **Fasttext learns word embeddings the same way as word2vec, but treats each word as a sum of n-grams instead of one unit.**
+**Fasttext learns word embeddings the same way as word2vec, but treats each word as a sum of n-grams instead of one unit.**

+> This is especially significant for morphologically rich languages (German, Turkish) in which a single word can have a large number of morphological forms, each of which might occur rarely, thus making it hard to train good word embeddings.

 ### Deep Dive